GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 [X] - Should Not Update Product For Invalid Command with Ean same as existent product EAN that is not the one to update
 [X] - Should Not Update Product For Invalid Command with UPC same as existent product UPC that is not the one to update
 [X] - Should Not Update Product For Invalid Command with SKU same as existent product SKU that is not the one to update
-[] - Should Not Update Product For Invalid Command with Repeated Order on Any Product Details(Measurements, Technical Details, Other Details)
+[X] - Should Not Update Product For Invalid Command with Repeated Order on Any Product Details(Measurements, Technical Details, Other Details)
-[] - Should Not Update Product For Invalid Command with Any Invalid MeasureUnit in Any Product Details (Measurements, Technical Details, Other Details)
+[X] - Should Not Update Product For Invalid Command with Any Invalid MeasureUnit in Any Product Details (Measurements, Technical Details, Other Details)

 ##### Command Validator Test Cases